tttsaurus/Mc122RenderBook/articles/unit_test/junit_gl_extension.md

 ## `GLTestExtension`
 This is an extension class for JUnit to enable OpenGL unit tests.
-The implementation is from an all-right-reserved project but this class is authored by me (tttsaurus), I thereby grant the free usage of this class.
+The implementation is from an all-right-reserved project but this class is authored by me (tttsaurus);
+I thereby grant the free usage of this class.

 > **Note:**<br>